MultiQC/MultiQC/docs/modules/sentieon.md

 name: Sentieon
 url: https://www.sentieon.com/products/
 description: >
   Sentieon-dnaseq produces many outputs.
-This module deals with 3 Picard equivalents which do not transfer well to MultiQC.
+This module deals with four Picard equivalents which do not transfer well to MultiQC.
 The code for each script is split into its own file and adds a section to the module output if logs are found.